joyapisi/Leaderboard/README.md

-# To Do List
+# Leaderboard

-HTML, CSS and JavaScript Awesome Books Project
+HTML, CSS and JavaScript Leaderboard Project
 <a name="readme-top"></a>

 # 📗 Table of Contents